colinknebl/MS.SWDV/SWDV660_Applied_DevOps/week4/README.md

 $ python src/client.py
 ```

-An option parameter can be supplied to the client script which will be the message sent to the server; if no message is supplied 'Hello' will be sent.
+An optional parameter can be supplied to the client script which will be the message sent to the server; if no message is supplied 'Hello' will be sent.

 ```
 $ python src/client.py FooBar